Self Checkout and Self Service

 Patron self-service can also take place in the library outside manned hours if the Lyngsoe Self-Operated Library™ solution is installed.
 Opening hours scheduling decides when patrons can be granted access.

-Using the Smart Lockers you can make it possible for patrons to e.g. pick up holds inside or outside the library at their convenience, potentially 24 hours a day.
+Using the Smart Lockers you can make it possible for patrons to, for example, pick up holds inside or outside the library at their convenience, potentially 24 hours a day.

 With the wealth of electronic library content you probably have available, you should consider how to maximize its availability.